Taiwan says Chinese planes, ships carry out attack simulation exercise | MarketScreener

 "There's nothing here for the United States to rectify.
 The Chinese can go a long way to taking the tensions down simply by stopping these provocative military exercises and ending the rhetoric," Kirby told reporters.

-China has not mentioned a suspension of military talks at the senior-most levels, such as with Austin and Chairman of the Joint Chiefs of Staff General Mark Milley.
-While those talks have been infrequent, officials have said they are important to have in the case of an emergency.
+China has not mentioned a suspension of military talks at the senior-most levels, such as with U.S. Defense Secretary Lloyd Austin and Chairman of the Joint Chiefs of Staff General Mark Milley.
+While those talks have been infrequent, officials have said they are important in the case of an emergency.

 Kirby said it was not atypical for China to shut down military talks at times of tension but "not all channels" between military leaders had been cut.